Tenth Sunday after Trinity – Wednesday

-PRAYER – I thank Thee, my dear Heavenly Father, that, through the gracious promise Thou hast given, Thou rid me of each and every care, of each and every worry, and keep reminding me to call on Thee, and to trust that Thou, according to Thy revealed will, wilt give me what is best for me in time and eternity.
-Give to me, O kind Father, the Spirit of adoption working through Thy Word of truth, that I may ever more confidently and joyfully entrust my life entirely to Thee, always looking up to Thee, always calling on Thee; for Thou art my most gracious God through Jesus Christ, my Savior.
+PRAYER – I thank Thee, my dear heavenly Father, that, through the gracious promise Thou hast given, Thou rid me of each and every care, of each and every worry, and keep reminding me to call on Thee, and to trust that Thou, according to Thy revealed will, wilt give me what is best for me in time and eternity.
+Continue to give to me, O kind Father, the Spirit of adoption, working through Thy Word of truth, that I may ever more confidently and joyfully entrust my life entirely to Thee, always looking up to Thee, always calling on Thee, for Thou art my most gracious God through Jesus Christ, my Savior.
 Amen.

 What a Friend we have in Jesus, all our sins and griefs to bear;

 what a privilege to carry, everything to God in prayer!

 Oh, what peace we often forfeit; oh, what needless pain we bear;

 all because we do not carry, everything to God in prayer.

 Are we weak and heavy laden, cumbered with a load of care?